Email Icon YouTube Icon LinkedIn Icon Facebook Icon Twitter Icon

 The tricky part is the actual removal of these listings.
 Some directories and engines are better than others.
 As we’ve mentioned before, Google has very little (if anything) in the way of customer service.
 If you come across multiple listings on Google for the same location, you will have to go through the claiming process again.
 Once you verify that you are the owner, update the information in the profile and then suspend the listing.
 (Note: Don’t delete it from your places, just the Google Results…you’ll still want to be able to manage it).
 Every once in a while, do a Google Places search for your company and make sure no other duplicates pop up.
 Popular or larger companies have this happen often.

 Most of the other directories are easier, but are not uniform.
 For the most part, it is a matter of tracking down the customer support section of the directory, and sending an email to the support team to help you by manually removing the listing.
-Other times there will be an FAQ section, and in many cases you can find support there by selecting “Duplicate Listing Error” or something similar and submitting a request to have the duplicates removed.
-It helps if you know the URL’s of the duplicates, so have those ready or open in separate tabs.
+Other times there will be an FAQ section, and in many cases you can find support there by selecting “Duplicate Listing Error

 Last week we started a segment called SEO You Should Know.
 Sticking with Local Optimization, we’re going to talk about getting your business listed on a major search engine (Bing) and a major review site (Yelp).
 In Volume 1, we talked about getting listed, verified, and seen on Google, which is the most popular and used search engine.
 But let’s not count out Bing (Google’s largest competitor) and Yelp (a review site where Google receives a lot of its reviews and info).

 Again, these posts are here to help get you started.
-If you have questions about local optimization or other SEO marketing strategies, email moc.evitcaretnignivlovenull@ofni.
+If you have questions about local optimization or other SEO marketing strategies, email info@evolvinginteractive.com.

 1. Get Listed on Bing.com